-The software testers analyse and test the functioning bits of the software after its development.
-However, due to sudden changes in the technical part, business plans or strategy, the testers are not aware of the sudden changes or updates that the developing team are made aware of and need to change their testing strategy accordingly.
+The software testers analyze and test the functioning bits of the software after its development.
+However, due to sudden changes in the technical part, business plans, or strategy, the testers are not aware of the sudden changes or updates that the developing team are made aware of and need to change their testing strategy accordingly.

 This results in communication gaps being formed between the testers and the developers thus putting the testers under tremendous pressure to deliver on time.